 Other Special Opportunities

 The department offers the opportunity for students to take independent studies with all faculty and thus to shape their programs in directions that cater to the students’ own interests.
-The department’s curricular offerings complement a number of interdisciplinary programs, including African American and Diaspora Studies, Woman’s Studies, and Film Studies.
+The department’s curricular offerings complement a number of interdisciplinary programs, including African American and Diaspora Studies, Woman’s Studies, Classical and Mediterranean Studies, and Film Studies.
 The department supports a special living/learning program in McGill Hall.
-Finally, the Speakers Program regularly brings nationally and internationally renowned philosophers to Vanderbilt’s campus.
+Finally, the Speakers Program regularly brings internationally renowned philosophers to Vanderbilt’s campus.

 “How are you going to make a living with a philosophy degree?”
 This question is, perhaps, the most frequently asked question put to philosophy students.
 Some philosophy students go on to graduate school every year, seeking to become philosophy professors themselves.
 Many more go directly to professional schools-philosophy is excellent training for law, medicine, education, and public policy.
 Additionally, philosophy students are welcomed into business and the public sector in increasing numbers.
 Vanderbilt graduates in philosophy are currently working in government, investment banking, insurance, education, medicine, and the law.